Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures on endomorphism algebras

 \subsection{Cellular structures on endomorphism algebras of \texorpdfstring{$\Uq$}{Uq}-tilting modules}

-This subsection finally contains the statement and proof of our main theorem: given any $\Uq$-tilting module $T\in\T$, then $\Endrr$ is a cellular algebra.
-Before we start, we recall the definition of a cellular algebra due to Graham and Lehrer~\cite{gl}.
-For simplicity, we keep working over a field $\K$ of arbitrary characteristic instead of, as they do, over a commutative ring with identity.
+This subsection finally contains the statement and proof of our main theorem.
+We keep on working over a field $\K$ instead of a ring as for example Graham and Lehrer \cite{gl} do.
+(This avoids technicalities, e.g. the theory of indecomposable $\Uq$-tilting modules over rings is much more subtle than over fields.
+See e.g. \cite[Remark 1.7]{don}.)

-\begin{defn}(\textbf{Cellular algebras}) Suppose $A$ is a finite-dimensional $\K$-algebra.
+\begin{defn}(\textbf{Cellular algebras.}) Suppose $A$ is a finite-dimensional $\K$-algebra.
 A \textit{cell datum} is an ordered quadruple $(\P,\Tt,\Ct,\I)$, where $(\P,\leq)$ is a finite poset, $\Ttt$ is a finite set for all $\lambda \in\P$, $\I$ is a $\K$-linear anti-involution of $A$ and $\Ct$ is an injection

 The whole data should be such that the $c^{\lambda}_{ij}$'s form a basis of $A$ with $\I(c^{\lambda}_{ij})=c^{\lambda}_{ji}$ for all $\lambda\in\P$ and all $i,j\in\Ttt$.
 Moreover, for all $a\in A$ and all $\lambda\in\P$ we have